openEOPlatform/documentation/federation/index.md

 on the appropriate processing back-ends.
 Subsequent interaction (starting the jobs, polling their status, requesting the result assets, ...) can be done through the "master" `job` object created above, in the same way as with normal batch jobs.

+### Validity signer URLs (Batch job results)

+Batch job results are accessible to the user via signed URLs stored in the result assets.
+Within the platform, these URLs have a validity (expiry time) of 7 days.
+Within these 7 days, the results of a batch job can be accessed by any person with the URL.
+Each time a user requests the results from the job endpoint (/jobs/{job_id}/results), a freshly signed URL (valid for 7 days) is created for the result assets.